spbu-coding-2024/trees-trees-team-4/README.md

 - Iterate elements

-AVL and Red-Black tree are self-balancing Binary Search Trees Red-Black tree is implemented as left-leaning red-black trees1
+AVL and Red-Black tree are self-balancing Binary Search Trees

+Red-Black tree is implemented as left-leaning red-black trees.

 ## Building